setavenger/blindbit-oracle/NOTES.md

 Using more cores clearly improves the performance (almost linearly in some cases).
 Parallel processing could be used for extracting [spent UTXOs](./src/core/extractutxos.go) (L:31) as well.
 This is not a priority at the moment as the processing time seems to be low.

+It should be noted that these are benchmarking results when solely running the tweak computation function.
+During initial syncing/indexing there are also a lot of parallel processes for the rpc calls.
 ### 12 Goroutines

 ```text